September 30, 2018

 Remember that there is information in the name of the file for each image.
 You can see it by mousing over the image - look at the lower left of the screen.
 Or you can click on the image to get to the (usually) larger image.
 Then the info is displayed in the address line above.
 Sometimes the second click will actually display a different view of the original image.

-I don't think I spotted or noticed any new Ants, just our dear old Carpenter variant.
+This first ant, which I used to assume was one of the Carpenter Ants, is actually called a Small Honey Ant.
 Somehow I managed to call this mystery fellow a possible barklouse.
 Who knows?
 I will run it past iNaturalist and hope to get you a name.

 This first Barklouse, one we see very frequently now, is polypsocus corruptus.
 The camera did an amazing job of getting every hair on its body, which is good since it doesn't have any on its smooth shiny head.
 Third is another barklouse I haven't seen in a while.
 It's called a Scaly-winged Barklouse and answers to Echmepteryx hageni.
 It's got a face that only a mother can love.
 Or an entomologist.